Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Background

 \subsection{Anomaly detection}

+We now turn our attention to anomaly detection. {As we noted in Section {\ref{sec:introduction}}, anomaly detection has become crucial for decision support in many domains.
+For instance, the work in {\cite{fahim2019anomaly}} emphasizes the importance of anomaly detection in IoT environments, such as transportation systems, health care systems, smart objects, and industrial systems.
+Similarly, anomaly detection in log sequences is critical for ensuring operational and security integrity in heterogeneous systems {\cite{mvula2023heart}}.
+Another interesting example is Industry 4.0, with an example of 3D printing {\cite{szydlo2021dataset}}, where early identification of malfunctions is fundamental to limit economic losses. }

+In addition to the online \textit{vs.} offline distinction mentioned in Section \ref{sec:introduction}, anomaly detection methods can also be characterized as supervised, semi\hyp supervised, and unsupervised \cite{pang2021deep,goldstein2016comparative}, based on data and labels availability. {

+Supervised methods require labels for both normal and anomaly classes.
+They also need to be concerned about the class imbalance problem, and they are generally limited by the fact that they can only identify known anomalies rather than discover new ones.
+Semi\hyp supervised methods are trained using exclusively normal data, and try to identify anomalies in unseen data based on their difference with respect to the learned data distribution of the normal class.
+Unsupervised methods are different in that they make no assumptions about labels in training data and are simply data-driven, i.e.{,} they fit the model based on all the available unlabelled data.
+Works in the literature \cite{goldstein2016comparative} suggest that semi\hyp supervised methods should be preferred if enough labeled normal data is available in order to achieve more robust models.

-In addition to the online \textit{vs.} offline distinction mentioned in Section \ref{sec:introduction}, anomaly detection methods can also be characterized as supervised, semi\hyp supervised, and unsupervised \cite{pang2021deep,goldstein2016comparative}, based on data and label availability.
-Relevant examples of one-class learning anomaly detection methods are: \textit{i)} Autoencoder, a neural-network reconstruction-based model; \textit{ii)} One-Class Support Vector Machine, which provides anomaly scores comparing new data with the hyperplane-based decision boundary; \textit{iii)} Local Outlier Factor, which yields an anomaly score based on the ratio between the local density of new data samples w.r.t. the average local density of its nearest neighbors; \textit{iv)} Isolation Forest, which provides ensembles of trees and considers the length of the path from root to leaf to determine the anomaly score of new samples; \textit{v)} Copula-based anomaly detection, which predicts the degree of ``extremeness" of data samples based on tail probabilities \cite{goldstein2016comparative} \cite{lesouple2021generalized} \cite{li2020copod}.
+Due to the peculiarities of the learning settings, semi-supervised and unsupervised methods typically entail one-class learning models.
+Relevant examples of one-class learning anomaly detection methods are: \textit{i)} Variational Autoencoder (VAE) \cite{kingma2013auto}, a neural-network reconstruction-based model with generative capabilities.
+The model is trained in a one-class manner by minimizing reconstruction error on training data, and the reconstruction error is used as an anomaly score; \textit{ii)} One-Class Support Vector Machine (OCSVM) \cite{williamson2000support}, which provides anomaly scores comparing new data with a hyperplane-based decision boundary learned during the training stage; \textit{iii)} Local Outlier Factor (LOF) \cite{breunig2000kriegel}, which yields an anomaly score based on the ratio between the local density of new data samples with respect to the average local density of its nearest neighbors; \textit{iv)} Isolation Forest (IF) \cite{liu2008zhou}, which provides ensembles of trees and considers the length of the path from root to leaf to determine the anomaly score of new samples: a shorter (or longer) path means that a data point is more (or less) likely to be an anomaly; \textit{v)} Copula-based anomaly detection (COPOD) \cite{li2020copod}, which predicts the degree of ``extremeness" of data samples based on tail probabilities of an empirical copula, a multivariate cumulative distribution function. }